+Other Changes

+- Eliminates hospital presumptive eligibility for all groups and presumptive eligibility for expansion adults and low income parents effective January 1, 2020. - Eliminates 6% enhanced FMAP for Community First Choice option to provide attendant care services, effective January 1, 2020. - Repeals the essential health benefits requirement for those receiving alternative benefit packages, including the expansion group, as of January 1, 2020. - Repeals enrollment simplification and Marketplace coordination requirements as of January 1, 2020.

+Medicare

+Revenues

+- Repeal the annual fee paid by branded prescription drug manufacturers, beginning January 1, 2018 - Reinstate the tax deduction for employers who receive Part D retiree drug subsidy (RDS) payments to provide creditable prescription drug coverage to Medicare beneficiaries, beginning after December 31, 2016 - Repeal the HI payroll tax on high earners, beginning after December 31, 2017

+Coverage enhancements

+• ACA benefit enhancements (no-cost preventive benefits; phased-in coverage in the Part D coverage gap) are not changed

+Reductions to provider and plan payments

+ACA reductions to Medicare provider payments and Medicare Advantage payments are not changed

+Other ACA provisions related to Medicare are not changed, including:

+- Increase Medicare premiums (Parts B and D) for higher income beneficiaries (those with incomes above \$85,000/individual and \$170,000/couple). - Authorize an Independent Payment Advisory Board to recommend ways to reduce Medicare spending if the rate of growth in Medicare spending exceeds a target growth rate. - Establish various quality, payment and delivery system changes, including a new Center for Medicare and Medicaid Innovation to test, evaluate, and expand methods to control costs and promote quality of care; Medicare Shared Savings Accountable Care Organizations; and penalty programs for hospital readmissions and hospitalacquired conditions.

+State role

-Other Changes Eliminates hospital presumptive eligibility for all groups and presumptive eligibility for expansion adults effective January 1, 2018. • Repeals increase in Medicaid eligibility to 133% FPL for children ages 6-19 as of December 31, 2017.
-The minimum federal income eligibility limit for these children will revert to 100% FPL. • Ends state maintenance of effort provision (which prevents states from using Medicaid/CHIP eligibility standards, methodologies, or procedures for children under age 19 that are more restrictive than those in effect on March 23, 2010) as of September 30, 2017. • Eliminates 6% enhanced FMAP for Community First Choice option to provide attendant care services, effective January 1, 2018. • Repeals the essential health benefits requirement for those receiving alternative benefit packages, including the expansion group, as of January 1, 2018. • Repeals enrollment simplification and Marketplace coordination requirements as of January 1, 2018.
-Medicare Revenues Repeal the annual fee paid by branded prescription drug manufacturers, beginning after December 31, 2015 • Reinstate the tax deduction for employers who receive Part D retiree drug subsidy (RDS) payments to provide creditable prescription drug coverage to Medicare beneficiaries, beginning after December 31, 2015 • Repeal the HI payroll tax on high earners, beginning after December 31, 2015 Coverage enhancements • ACA benefit enhancements (no-cost preventive benefits; phased-in coverage in the Part D coverage gap) are not changed Reductions to provider and plan payments ACA reductions to Medicare provider payments and Medicare Advantage payments are not changed Other ACA provisions related to Medicare are not changed, including: • Increase Medicare premiums (Parts B and D) for higher income beneficiaries (those with incomes above \$85,000/individual and \$170,000/couple). • Authorize an Independent Payment Advisory Board to recommend ways to reduce Medicare spending if the rate of growth in Medicare spending exceeds a target growth rate. • Establish various quality, payment and delivery system changes, including a new Center for Medicare and Medicaid Innovation to test, evaluate, and expand methods to control costs and promote quality of care; Medicare Shared Savings Accountable Care Organizations; and penalty programs for hospital readmissions and hospital-acquired conditions.
-State role • Appropriate \$750 million per year for each of FY 2016 and 2017 for grant program to states to address the substance abuse crisis or to respond to urgent mental health needs.
-Secretary of HHS has discretion to allot funds among states and may give preference to states with disproportionate incidence of substance abuse problems or disproportionately urgent mental health needs. • State option to establish a state based health insurance exchange remains unchanged State option to apply for Section 1332 waivers is unchanged State consumer assistance/ombudsman program is not changed, and is not funded. - State consumer assistance, on budsman program is not changed, and is not fullded.
+- Appropriate \$750 million per year for each of FY 2018 and 2019 for grant program to states to address the substance abuse crisis or to respond to urgent mental health needs.
+Secretary of HHS has discretion to allot funds among states and may give preference to states with disproportionate incidence of substance abuse problems or disproportionately urgent mental health needs. - State option to establish a state based health insurance exchange remains unchanged - State option to apply for Section 1332 waivers is unchanged - State consumer assistance/ombudsman program is not changed, and is not funded.